-- 2) However, there are concerns like hawkish stance of US Fed amidst high inflation, jump in Crude oil prices with Brent Crude oil trading above US\$90 per barrel, continued FII selling, weak global cues like geopolitical tensions between Ukraine and Russia. - 3) Before the correction witnessed last week, the sentiments were upbeat as in third wave of COVID-19 led by Omicron variant, death rates have been lower so far as compared to devastating Delta variant.
+- 1) Indian benchmark indices ended in red led by profit booking, jump in inflation at Euro zone, hike in interest rate by Bank of England and India-China tensions.
+In addition, factors like hawkish stance of US Fed amidst high inflation, jump in Crude oil prices with Brent Crude oil trading above US\$90 per barrel, continued FII selling, weak global cues like geopolitical tensions between Ukraine and Russia remain an overhang. - 2) Before the correction, the sentiments were upbeat as in third wave of COVID-19 led by Omicron variant, death rates have been lower so far as compared to devastating Delta variant.
 Despite significant spike in COVID-19 cases on daily basis, the hospitalisation rates are also lower.
 The restrictions imposed too by various states so far are not a major dampener to economic activity.
 In addition, factors like good growth in merchandise exports, RBI's accommodative stance in its Monetary Policy, good GDP data, robust GST collections, strong manufacturing PMI, PLI incentives in various sectors, strong vaccination drive, faster than expected economic recovery in Unlock phase, expectations of strong Q3FY22 earnings season, good Q2FY22 earnings season and management commentary, good economic activity witnessed in the festive season of Navratri, Diwali, Christmas, New Year and good spike in retail participation from Tier II and Tier III cities as people have become more financial literate in COVID-19 crisis.